pixijs/guides/_basics/getting-started.md

 </script>
 ```

 What we're doing here is adding a JavaScript code block, and in that block creating a new PIXI.Application instance.
-PIXI.Application is a helper class that simplifies working with PixiJS.
+[PIXI.Application]({{ site.data.links.api-application }}) is a helper class that simplifies working with PixiJS.
 It creates the renderer, creates the stage, and starts a ticker for updating.
 In production, you'll almost certainly want to do these steps yourself for added customization and control - we'll cover doing so in a later guide.
 For now, the Application class is a perfect way to start playing with PixiJS without worrying about the details.

 ## Adding the View to the DOM

 When the PIXI.Application class creates the renderer, it builds a Canvas element that it will render *to*.
-In order to see what we draw with PixiJS, we need to add this Canvas element to the DOM.
+In order to see what we draw with PixiJS, we need to add this Canvas element to the web page's DOM.
 Append the following line to your page's script block:

 ```JavaScript
   document.body.appendChild(app.view);